-The meniscus is a “c”-shaped cartilage disk that’s found in the knee.
+The meniscus is a C-shaped cartilage disk that is found in the knee.
 We have two menisci in either knee.
 We have the medial meniscus on the inner side of the knee and the lateral meniscus on the outer side of the knee.
-The menisci serve a critical function in the knee as a shock absorber or cushion.
-This helps to minimize the stress on another type of cartilage that we have in the knee which we call the articular cartilage.
-The articular cartilage coats the ends of our bones within a joint.
-If the articular cartilage wears away, arthritis will occur.
-By protecting the articular cartilage, the meniscus helps prevent the onset of arthritis.
+See this post to learn more about how a meniscus functions.

 Causes of Posterior Horn Meniscus Tears